iZhenius/KnowledgeNotes/README.md

 String Pool is a place in the Heap memory of Java to store string literal.
 To decrease the number of String objects created in the JVM, the String class keeps a pool of strings.

+Why strings are immutable:

+* Use of String Constant Pool (caching the String literals)
+* Security
+* Thread-Safety
+* Cacheable HashCode
+* Improved Performance

 String objects are created in two ways: